vexip-ui/vexip-ui/docs/demos/result/desc.en-US.md

-Used to give feedback on the result of user's operation or access exception.
+It is usually used to provide user feedback on operation results or exceptions.